slevithan/regex/README.md

 4. UnicodeSets mode with flag <kbd>v</kbd> (an upgrade to <kbd>u</kbd>) incompatibly changes escaping rules within character classes, fixes case-insensitive matching for `\p` and `\P` within negated `[^…]`, and adds support for new features/syntax.
 </details>

 Additionally, JavaScript regex syntax is hard to write and even harder to read and refactor.
 But it doesn't have to be that way!
-With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, subroutine definition groups, interpolation, and *named capture only* mode — even long and complex regexes can be beautiful, grammatical, and intuitive.
+With a few key features — raw multiline strings, insignificant whitespace, comments, subroutines, subroutine definition groups, interpolation, and "named capture only" mode — even long and complex regexes can be beautiful, grammatical, and intuitive.

 Regex+ adds all of these features and returns native `RegExp` instances.
-It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes (in environments without native <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are forward and backward compatible).
+It always uses flag <kbd>v</kbd> (already a best practice for new regexes) so you never forget to turn it on and don't have to worry about the differences in other parsing modes.
+(In environments without native <kbd>v</kbd>, flag <kbd>u</kbd> is automatically used instead while applying <kbd>v</kbd>'s escaping rules so your regexes are backward compatible.)
 It also supports atomic groups and possessive quantifiers to help you avoid catastrophic backtracking, and it gives you best-in-class, context-aware interpolation of `RegExp` instances, escaped strings, and partial patterns.

 ## 🦾 Extended regex syntax

 Historically, JavaScript regexes were not as powerful or readable as other major regex flavors like Java, .NET, PCRE, Perl, Python, and Ruby.
-With recent advancements and the Regex+ library, those days are over.
-Modern JavaScript regexes have [significantly improved](https://github.com/slevithan/awesome-regex#javascript-regex-evolution), adding lookbehind, named capture, Unicode properties, set subtraction and intersection, etc. The extended syntax and implicit flags provided by Regex+ add the key remaining pieces needed to stand alongside or surpass other major flavors.
+Those days are over.
+Regex+ builds on the many regex features [added in new JavaScript versions](https://github.com/slevithan/awesome-regex#javascript-regex-evolution) by adding the key remaining pieces (via its extended syntax and implicit flags) that are needed to stand alongside or surpass other major flavors.

+The following syntax is added on top of the regex features your JavaScript environment supports natively.
+Extended syntax works by being transpiled into native syntax, often in complex ways that are impractical to write by hand.

 ### Atomic groups